codermonkey55/Mammatus/README.md

 # Mammatus
-A framework for implementing commonly used design patterns in tandem with established Architectural design guidelines including DDD, CQRS, N-Tier, SOA, etc
+A framework for implementing commonly used design patterns and principles in conjunction with established Architectural design guidelines including DDD, CQRS, N-Tier, SOA, etc